darkecology/wsrdata/README.md

 vim ~/.aws/config
 ```

+Optional installation for jupyter notebook functionalities.
+- Run `pip install jupyter` to install jupyter
+- Add the python environment to jupyter.
+Replace `ENV` by `roost2021` in our case.
+    ```bash
+    conda install -c anaconda ipykernel
+    python -m ipykernel install --user --name=ENV
+    ```
+- To check which environments are in jupyter as kernels and to delete one:
+    ```bash
+    jupyter kernelspec list
+    jupyter kernelspec uninstall ENV
+    ```
+- Run jupyter notebook on a server: `jupyter notebook --no-browser --port=9999`
+- Monitor from local: `ssh -N -f -L localhost:9998:localhost:9999 username@server`
+- Enter `localhost:9998` from a local browser tab to run the jupyter notebook interactively;
+  the notebook should be self-explanatory.

 ### Dataset Preparation
 Inside our `wsrdata` repo, let's produce `roosts_v0.0.1.json` to check whether the installation is successful.
 - `cd` into the `tools` directory and run `python prepare_dataset_v0.0.1.py`